MikeRogers0/MikeRogersIO/source/blog/2020-04-02-deploying-ruby-on-rails-in-2020.html.md

 I liked that the pricing is fairly obvious.
 I could easily see how much I was spending & scale easily.
 The only drawback I've found is that Autoscaling is only available for the higher end tiers.

+### AWS Elastic Beanstalk

+AWS Elastic Beanstalk has been around a while and I've deployed to it in the past.
+It's definitely one of the easier methods for getting application online within the AWS environment (but not as easy as Heroku!).

+When I used beanstalk I did like how it was fairly cheap to run & autoscaling wasn't to hard to setup.
+Though if you're inexperienced with AWS it could feel a little overwhelming.

+Setting up a simple CI system was pretty straight forward.
+Historically I was able to deploy via terminal, but I found a nice  [GitHub Action](https://github.com/marketplace/actions/beanstalk-deploy) which saved a lot of headaches.

+One aspect I found was initially somewhat of a struggle was setting up sidekiq.
+Their default configuration makes this unbelievably fiddly, which is super disappointing.
+To work around this I found a great post on [StackOverflow](https://stackoverflow.com/a/43312614/445724). which suggested I use [container-transform](https://github.com/micahhausler/container-transform) to generate a `Dockerrun.aws.json` from my `docker-compose.yml`, it worked great & is what I'd suggest.

+Finally setting up release tasks was also a little tricky, but

 ### Google App Engine

 Getting up and going was pretty straight forward.
 They had a fairly [clear guide](https://cloud.google.com/ruby/rails/using-cloudsql-postgres) to get going from my local terminal, which looked fairly easily to translate to a GitHub Action if I wanted to deploy in an automated fashion.